Edit Blog Post

 Nothing was too much trouble for the excellent staff at Hornbill Camp

-some of the narrow creeks, we saw a wide variety of herons, egrets, kingfishers and other less-familiar birds.
+the narrow creeks, we saw a wide variety of herons, egrets, kingfishers and other less-familiar birds.
 It was an enjoyable experience.
 “I think I’m living a dream” said Lajpal, who’d never done anything like this before.

 We returned to the Camp with tired arms and me with very wet jeans from the water that ran down my paddles.
 We needed the masala chai (spiced, sweet, milky tea) and some banana fritters that awaited us, before we retired to our tent for an hour on the terrace, Lajpal catching up with the last three days news in The Hindu and me writing this blog.
 As darkness arrived and mosquito coils were lit, so the tranquillity was shattered by a cacophony of calling cicadas and frogs that lasted long into the night.

 Thursday morning, before dawn (5.00a.m. to be precise!), we woke and had a cup of tea before driving to the Salim Ali Bird Sanctuary, 15 minutes away, where a guide selected by the Forest Department from the local people awaited us for a morning’s ornithological walk.
-On the way, we’d picked up Jijo Mathew (on the Guided Birding website, you'll need to find the list at
+On the way, we’d picked up Jijo Mathew (on the Guided Birding website, you'll need to find the list at the bottom of

 Kayaking on the Periyar River